bitdruid/python-wayback-machine-downloader/README.md

 Defaults to `waybackup_snapshots` in the current directory.
 The folder where downloaded files will be saved.

 - **`--csv`** `<path>`:<br>
-Saves a CSV file with the json-response into the output-dir for successfull downloads.
+Saves a CSV file containing the response for successfull downloads.
 Named as `waybackup_<sanitized_url>.csv`.

 - **`--skip`** `<path>`:<br>
-Checks an existing `waybackup_<sanitized_url>.db` for already handled URLs to skip downloading.
-Useful for interrupted downloads.
-Otherwise, the tool will download all files again.
+Checks an existing `waybackup_<sanitized_url>.csv` file inside the output-dir and writes the response-information for each snapshot into the `waybackup_<sanitized_url>.db`.
+These files will be skipped during the download.
+Useful for continuing a download after an interruption.

 - **`--no-redirect`**:<br>
 Disables following redirects of snapshots.
 Useful for preventing timestamp-folder mismatches caused by Archive.org redirects.